mitchins/image2plug/README.md

 ## 🚀 Practical Usage

-For the simplest and most reliable workflow, use a single ArUco marker (e.g. 30 mm square) and a smartphone with a tele or macro lens setting and onboard flash.
-This setup minimizes distortion, shadows, and focus errors.
+The primary workflow uses a single ArUco marker (e.g. 30 mm square) and a smartphone with a telephoto or macro lens and onboard flash.
+This minimizes distortion and shadows.

 ### Typical Parameters
 ```bash